Although I try to keep my posts focused, I know I will ramble a little bit in this one until I get to my point.

 I think my main reason for starting this blog was to give myself a platform for some musings, although I was trying hard not to make it a journaling type of blog, because…who would want to read someone’s stream of consciousness (hello, Ulysses!)

-When I started this blog, in a before unseen act of Inspired Action, I was going to call it Musings of a Xennial, but thought better of it.
-I was still hoping for some readership.
+When I started this blog, in a before unseen act of Inspired Action, I was going to call it Musings of a Xennial, but a friend talked me out of it.
+I still like that name though.

 This week I was reading blog posts by many lifestyle bloggers and I asked myself what I love most in other blogs.
 I have followed some blogs for years and they all have one thing in common – they are all personal first, advice, and educational later.

 I love lurking into other people’s lives (although I am aware we only show what we want to show to those who aren’t close to us), but also I love reading about how others’ personal experiences tie into what I am going through or thinking about.

 The ever-popular blogs on blogging, travel blogs, writing blogs, blogs on minimalism and self-development.
 But the blogs I stick with for years are the lifestyle/personal blogs.

 I eventually get what I need from the other blog types and move on.
 But those that share their personal stories, I am glued to.

 I believe that most of us can only truly share from experience.

 And that is the kind of legacy I want to create here, in my own little space on the Internet.

 On my 43rd birthday I had an idea – I should have my own blog.